All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • BED with obesity, though Wegovy may be the more appropriate semaglutide option for weight management

 Patients whose binge eating is primarily emotionally driven may benefit more from intensive therapy than from appetite-focused medication alone.
-The best outcomes generally come from combining approaches. comprehensive BED treatment
+The best outcomes generally come from combining approaches. thorough BED treatment

 How to Talk to Your Doctor